Q-Minh/nihu/dox/tech_geometry.md

 ---------------

 Class ::domain, implemented in domain.hpp represents polygon-shaped subdomains of a coordinate space.
-These domains are used in NiHu to define the parameter domains \f$ \mathcal{D} \f$ of coordinate transforms that describe element geometries.
+These domains are used in NiHu as the reference domains \f$ \mathcal{D} \f$ of the coordinate transforms defining element geometries.

 The class is a template with two arguments:
 ~~~~~